 If you want to see Vienna in 3 days, there are a few ways you can spend your final day in the city.

-Alternatively, you could send your final day of your 3 days in Vienna itinerary in another country.
+Alternatively, you could send your final day in another country.
 Bratislava (the capital of Slovakia) is only a one-hour train ride away from Vienna Central Station.
+Visiting Bratislava is really worth it if you have more time in Vienna to spend.

 Because Bratislava is a small city, it can be easily explored within one day.
 Trains run every hour between the two capitals and can be purchased here.
 Alternatively, it is also possible to book a guided day trip if you don’t want to do the trip independently.